 Members in personal accounts or enterprise accounts can use the Assigning Yourself a Training Plan article for more information about using Training Plans.

-How to Navigate Training Plans for Administrators
+How to Navigate Training Plans for Team Managers

-Administrators who want to assign a Training Plan to a team or individual member navigate to the Training Plans screen from the product dashboard.
+Administrators and team managers who want to assign a Training Plan to a team or individual member navigate to the Training Plans screen from the product dashboard.
 Hover your mouse over your company name in the upper-right corner and choose Training Plans from the menu that appears.
 The Training Plans screen appears with a list of the Training Plans that are already assigned in your account.

 Tip: Rows showing completed Training Plans appear with a green background.
 Rows with Training Plans that are past their due date but not completed appear with a yellow background and a status of Ended.